tamjhill/ASDProject/README.md

 6. data testing and analysis (see analysis directory)
     - general_tests.ipynb
-    - pca_analysis.ipynb
+    - graphanalysis.ipynb
     - usecase1.ipynb
     - usecase2.ipynb
     - usecase2.ipynb

-Article outputs are stored in data, the rdf graph is stored in cleaned_maingraph.nt .
+Retrieved article outputs are stored in the 'data' directory, the rdf graph is stored in 'cleaned_maingraph.nt' .